 John Wesley often preached about works of piety and mercy as inseparable.
 Charity is a gift, but social action helps change systems that keep people oppressed and dispossessed.
-As United Methodist Women, we believe that these are inseparable.
+As United Women in Faith members, we believe that these are inseparable.

-For over 147 years, children, youth, and family advocacy, racial justice, public policy, and global policy are the foci of United Methodist Women’s advocacy and part of their mission call.
+For over 155 years, children, youth, and family advocacy; racial justice; public policy; and global policy have been the foci of United Women in Faith’s advocacy and part of their mission call.
 Their advocacy helps improve and empower the lives of women, children, and youth, nationally and internationally.

-Our conference has adopted the following Priorities for Social Action for 2022: Climate Justice, and Criminalization of Communities of Color / Mass Incarceration.
+Our Conference has adopted the following Justice Campaigns for 2025: (1) Climate Justice and (2) Criminalization of Communities of Color / Mass Incarceration.
 Click on the buttons below to find lots of information about how you and your local unit can get involved!

 Have a question?
 Need more information?

-Contact Joyce Irby, our conference Mission Coordinator for Social Action
+Contact Laquetta Barbee, our Conference Mission Coordinator for Social Action

 Climate Justice